 In reality, as we shall see, it was North who had originally made plays out of his own chapters from Plutarch’s Lives and reused his own passages.
 Shakespeare then adapted these dramas.
 But the upshot in either case is the same: it is currently conventional that the storylines, characters, scenes, and even many of the speeches of Shakespeare’s Roman tragedies all first came from the pen of Thomas North.

 One of Tucker Brooke’s examples appears in the climax of Coriolanus, in which Volumnia begs her son Coriolanus not to lead his army into a vengeful attack on their home city of Rome.
 It is an historical moment in the early years of the Roman republic, and her successful appeal preserves the city-state, allowing it to evolve into an empire.
 The picture on the left only shows the first part of the speech, but as clear, much of it comes from North’s Plutarch.

 Yet when North wrote his plays, he did not confine his attention to three or four relevant chapters from his Plutarch’s Lives; he mined every part of it.
-He also borrowed extensively from his three other translations, allowing us to trace the influence of North’s prose works throughout all the plays of the Shakespeare canon, not just the three Roman tragedies.
+He also borrowed extensively from his three other translations and his unpublished journal, allowing us to trace the influence of North’s prose works throughout all the plays of the Shakespeare canon, not just the three Roman tragedies.
 Plagiarism software—the same kind of software that is the bane of cheating students—has been indispensable in helping establish the pervasiveness of these borrowings.
 Hundreds of speeches, exchanges, storylines and descriptions in the Shakespeare plays—including many of the most famous soliloquies—derive from North’s translations.